simple-icons/simple-icons/DISCLAIMER.md

 * [Update of Brands](#update-of-brands)
 * [Removal of Brands](#removal-of-brands)

-## Copyrights & Trademarks
+## Licenses, Copyrights & Trademarks

-The Simple Icons project contains a number of icons with specific requirements around their usage.
-Where this is the case, we aim to provide access to the proper guidelines through the `guidelines` entry in our JSON file, in our NPM package and through links on our [website].

-Some icons are also in the project under specific `licenses`, and we will endeavour to include the relevant information in the JSON file.
-The lack of a license entry in the JSON does not imply there is no license, simply that we haven't catalogued it yet.

-We ask that users of icons in the collection read the guidelines and license agreements fully and display the icons in accordance with them and, where applicable, with the necessary permissions.
+> NOTE: the addition of licenses to Simple Icons is an ongoing project.
+Hence, the absence of a licence data for a particular icon does not imply that the icon is not released under a license.

-If a logo or icon includes a registered trademark or trademark symbol we follow the recommendations outline [in our Contribution Guidelines](https://github.com/simple-icons/simple-icons/blob/develop/CONTRIBUTING.md#icon-guidelines) to decide whether to include the symbol or not.
+Simple Icons provides data on the license under which icons are available.
+We ask users to carefully consider this when using an icon.
+As licenses are subject to change we also ask our users to regularly check if the license of the icons they use have been changed.
+If an icon includes a registered trademark (`®`) or trademark symbol (`™`) the recommendations outlined [in the Simple Icons Contribution Guidelines] are followed to decide whether to include the symbol or not.

+The license under which an icon is available can be found in the icon's entry in the JSON data file in the NPM and Packagist packages.

+As we rely largely on our community to help us keep Simple Icons up-to-date, the license data for an icon may be outdated.
+If you find that the license data provided is outdated, please [submit an issue] to [the Simple Icons GitHub repository].

 ~Simple Icons cannot be held responsible for any legal activity raised by a brand over our users' usage of their icon.~

-## Guidelines
+## Brand Guidelines

-> NOTE: the addition of guidelines to our project is an ongoing project so the absence of a `guidelines` entry for a particular icon does not imply that guidelines for that icon do not exist.
+> NOTE: the addition of guidelines to Simple Icons is an ongoing project.
+Hence, the absence of guidelines for a particular brand does not imply that the brand has no guidelines.

+Simple icons provides a link to a brand's _branding guidelines_ (or similar) if the brand provides one.
+We ask our users to carefully read these guidelines before using the brand's icon.
+As guidelines are subject to change we also ask our users to regularly check if the brand guidelines of the icons they use have been updated.

+The brand guidelines can be found in the icon's entry in the JSON data file in the NPM and Packagist packages, or through the "Brand Guidelines" links on [the Simple Icons website].

-As guidelines are subject to change and, as we rely largely on our community to help us keep our project updated, the guidelines included in our project for a particular icon may be outdated.
-Therefore we also ask that users of our project do their own due diligence in researching a brand's guidelines.
-Additionally, we ask you to inform us of outdated brand guidelines through the [GitHub repository].
+As we rely largely on our community to help us keep Simple Icons up-to-date, the guidelines link for a brand may be outdated.
+If you find that the guidelines are outdated, please [submit an issue] to [the Simple Icons GitHub repository].

 ## Update of Brands

-If the icon in the project does not match the current icon for a brand, please [submit an issue](https://github.com/simple-icons/simple-icons/issues/new/choose), and a member of the community will update the brand in due course.
+Should a brand wish for their icon or data to be updated, please [submit an issue] to the Simple Icons GitHub repository.
+In the issue, please explain your affiliation with the company and reasons for the update.
+We generally release updates once a week, but can occasionally make exceptions for immediate updates of brands.

 ## Removal of Brands